toggledbits/MatrixFireFast/README.md

 Note: If you are using an ESP8266, you may need to use a level shifter.
 ESP8266 is a 3.3V device, and presenting voltages much higher may damage the microprocessor.
 The 3.3V data output signal may also be insufficient to be recognized as data by your LED matrix.
 As it happened, the 5V 44x11 matrix I used worked fine without a level shifter--it's data line is high impedence (presents no voltage, just accepts whatever the processor gives it), and senses edges fine at the 3.3V level.

 You also need to know a little bit about your matrix.
 In a pixel matrix, although you are looking at a rectangular arrangement, electrically the pixels are linear.
-That is, if you have a 16x16 matrix, you have 256 pixels arranged from 0 to 255.
+That is, if you have a 16x16 matrix, you have 256 pixels numbered from 0 to 255.
 Depending on the manufacturer, pixel 0 can be in any corner (and hopefully nowhere else but one of the four corners, because that would just be weird).
 Pixel 1 then, depending on where pixel 0 is, could be to the left or right, above or below.
 You need to work out the order of the pixels in your display.
 If you don't know, and the documentation for the matrix doesn't tell you, or your dog ate it, or whatever, you can run the pixel test program included in the distribution to determine it.
 See "Using PixelTest" below.

 If your display has pixel 0 in the top row, either at the left or right, make sure `MAT_TOP` is *define*d.
 If pixel 0 is in the bottom row, then `MAT_TOP` must be *undef*ined.